joinpursuit/Pursuit-Core-iOS/fundamentals/env-and-tools/README.md

 ### Canvas

-[Canvas](https://canvas.instructure.com/courses/1433048/assignments/syllabus) is our key organizational tool.
-You'll find a schedule of lessons and assignments in it.
+[Canvas](https://canvas.instructure.com/courses/1605734/assignments/syllabus) is our key organizational tool.
+In it, you'll find a schedule of lessons and assignments.

-You should have received an email already from Canvas asking you to register before you can participate in the class.
+You should have already received an email from Canvas asking you to register.
+You will need to register before you can participate in the class.

-If you haven't already please create a new account and make sure you set your Time Zone to "Eastern Time".
+If you haven't already, please create a new account and make sure you set your Time Zone to "Eastern Time".
 You can then accept the invitation.

 ### Slack

-Slack is our less-formal, more immediate messaging/chat app.
-It should be used for quick short term communication and is not preferred for anything you would want to save long term.
+*Slack* is our less-formal, more immediate messaging/chat app.
+It should be used for quick, short-term communication and is **not preferred** for anything you would want to save long-term.

-1. Join the pursuit-core.slack.com workspace [link](http://pursuit-core.slack.com).
+1. Join the `pursuit-core.slack.com` workspace [link](http://pursuit-core.slack.com).
 2. You will be prompted to enter your email address.
 Enter it and hit the green button.
 3. Check your email for the confirmation and click "Confirm Email".
 4. Enter your name and choose a user name.
 5. Create a password.
 6. You should be brought to the web app, ready to go!
-7. Download and install desktop client from http://slack.com
+7. Download and install the desktop app from http://slack.com
-8. Optionally install the mobile client on your iPhone or Android phone.
+8. Optionally, you can install the mobile client on your iPhone or Android phone.

 ### Terminal

-*Terminal* is a program on your Mac that gives a text based interface to your computer.
-This is sometimes called a CLI for command line interface.
-Since the Mac's operating system (macOS) is a version of UNIX much of what you discover about UNIX will be applicable to the Mac's command line.
+*Terminal* is a program on your Mac that gives a text-based interface to your computer.
+This is sometimes called a *CLI*, which stands for "command line interface".
+Since the Mac's operating system (macOS) is a version of UNIX, much of what you discover about UNIX will be applicable to the Mac's command line.

-An example of a command typed into Terminal.
+Here is an example of a command typed into Terminal.

 ```bash
 $ ls